 Can I Legally Sell A Camper With A Lien Against It?

-The short answer is, yes you can legally sell a camper even if you still owe money on it by a financial institution or another type of creditor.
-Though you need to account for any remaining debt on the camper or RV.
+The short answer is, yes, you can legally sell a camper even if you still owe money on it to a financial institution or another type of creditor.
+However, you need to account for any remaining debt on the camper or RV.

-Here are some steps you need to take to sell an RV that you owe money on:
+Here are some steps you need to take to sell an RV you owe money on:

 Step One: Determine Your Camper’s Fair Market Value

-Accurately determining exactly how much you owe is one of the most important steps in selling any RV with finance owing on it.
+Determining exactly how much you owe accurately is one of the most important steps in selling any RV with finance owing on it.

-If you price the camper you are selling below the fair market value, then you might not recoup enough capital to fully repay the original loan.
+This ensures that you have enough capital available to repay the original loan, and the third-party buyer also gets a good deal.
+If you price the camper you are selling below the fair market value, you might not recoup enough capital to repay the original loan fully.

 Right off the bat, it’s important to note that there is a major difference between the fair market value you can try to sell a camper at and the original base price you purchased it for.

 This base price was the initial principal of the loan before interest.
-To determine the remaining amount of the lien placed against the camper, you will need to look at your most recent statement.
+To determine the remaining amount of the lien placed against the camper, you must look at your most recent statement.

 Somewhere on there, you will find a term like “Remaining Balance” or “Remaining Principle.”
 This amount must be paid back to the financial institution as part of the resale process.